Mohit1288/spelling-corrector/README.md

-# spelling-corrector
+# Project Name  spelling-corrector
-This is basic project correct spelling
+Library used in this project - Tkinter ,Textblob this is basic a project , If we give wrong splelling it give us correct splleing